CodeYourFuture/Full-Stack-Project-Assessment/README.md

 This means that we need to be sure that you can create a Full Stack App.

-## Challenge - "Video Recommendation Engine!"
+## Challenge

 In this project you will be building a project that fulfills the following User Stories

+- As a user, I want to be able to view a list of all videos posted on the site
 - As a user, I want to be able to post videos that I like to my website.
 - As a user, I want to be able to delete videos from the website that I no longer like.
 - As a user, I want to be able to watch the videos embedded in the website.